 Installing, troubleshooting, and maintaining electrical systems and equipment in mines is the responsibility of the mining electrician.
 Because mining equipment is subject to daily wear and tear, mining electricians are expected to respond quickly to issues.
 The electrician needs specialised skills to repair breakdowns to ensure that the mining processes run smoothly.

 Aside from being physically fit, the mining electrician is also expected to be able to work well under pressure, especially since work can last as long as 12 hours per shift.
-If you want to be a sparky in this field, you should be able to handle working in the adverse conditions with other miners and remain focused and alert all the time to handle issues at a moment’s notice.
+If you want to be sparky in this field, you should be able to handle working in adverse conditions with other miners and remain focused and alert all the time to handle issues at a moment’s notice.